-As a retiree, life insurance benefits for you and your dependents will reduce automatically based on your age, according to the chart below.
-The reduction schedule is as follows:
+As a retiree, life insurance benefits for you and your dependents will reduce automatically based on your age, according to the reduction schedule below.
+Premium changes due to an automatic reduction of benefits for you and your dependents will begin the first of your birthday month.